jhap1982/giveituruguay/2017/2017-01-21 - Target Center, Minneapolis, MN, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Me and My Friends
+7. Me and My Friends
-Go Robot
+8. Go Robot
-Did I Let You Know
+9. Did I Let You Know
-Californication
+10. Californication
-Dreams of a Samurai
+11. Dreams of a Samurai
-Search and Destroy
+12. Search and Destroy
-The Longest Wave
+13. The Longest Wave
-Higher Ground
+14. Higher Ground
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Answering Machine part of JOSH
+16. Answering Machine part of JOSH
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes